Shikhar1912/LitSchoolDash/front-end/SUPABASE_SETUP.md

 CREATE POLICY "Allow public insert access" ON social_links FOR INSERT WITH CHECK (true);
 CREATE POLICY "Allow public insert access" ON endorsements FOR INSERT WITH CHECK (true);
 CREATE POLICY "Allow public insert access" ON epics FOR INSERT WITH CHECK (true);
+CREATE POLICY "Allow public insert access" ON competitions FOR INSERT WITH CHECK (true);
 CREATE POLICY "Allow public insert access" ON highlights FOR INSERT WITH CHECK (true);
 CREATE POLICY "Allow public insert access" ON interests FOR INSERT WITH CHECK (true);
 ```